thesadru/disnake/docs/migrating.rst

         pass

 The after invocation is hook always called, **regardless of an error in the command**.
-This makes it ideal for some error handling or clean up of certain resources such a database connection.
+This makes it ideal for some error handling or clean up of certain resorces such a database connection.

 The per-command registration is as follows: ::